Environmental Initiatives Measures for Addressing Climate Change

 Analysis Results

 Under the 1.5°C scenario, we expect to be affected by transition risks, such as tightening of regulations aimed at curbing GHG emissions toward the realization of a decarbonized society, and changes in property selection preferences due to increased environmental awareness among tenants.
-To respond to these risks, SHR calculates the impact of the introduction of a carbon tax on operating costs.
-In fiscal year 2022, GHG emissions decreased significantly due to the introduction of renewable energy, etc., resulting in a smaller impact of 100 million yen, which is lower than in the previous year’s analysis results.
+To respond to these risks, SHR calculates the impact of the introduction of a carbon tax on operating costs, and the impact is 100 million yen.
 SHR is also working to reduce GHG emissions in its portfolio and obtain green certification for its properties.
 We have calculated the impact of the response to these restrictions at around 700 million yen, in anticipation of further tightening of environmental regulations such as energy-saving standards.
-With regard to the impact of changes in preference of properties by tenants, we have calculated that the impact on rent income if the acquisition of these properties does not proceed will be a decrease of up to 1.6 billion yen, while the effect on rent income if the acquisition proceeds will be an increase of up to 1.6 billion yen, assuming that the demand for properties with high environmental performance - such as ZEH - will increase.
+With regard to the impact of changes in preference of properties by tenants, we have calculated that the impact on rent income if the acquisition of these properties does not proceed will be a decrease of up to 1.4 billion yen, while the effect on rent income if the acquisition proceeds will be an increase of up to 1.4 billion yen, assuming that the demand for properties with high environmental performance - such as ZEH - will increase.

 Analysis According to CRREM